 Lion Guardians is a conservation organization that promotes cultural sustainability and coexistence between lions and people across Kenya and Tanzania.
 Their main camp, Naharbala Camp, is located right in the middle of Amboseli and isolated from the comfortable amenities that you find in urban areas.

-Upon arrival we were welcomed by Dr. Leela Hazzah, the organization’s Executive Director, she explained to us the issue that had been plaguing them: for the past one year, the camp has experienced poor internet connectivity and has been on a satellite backhaul that has proved to be inefficient in terms of slow speeds and intermittent connectivity.
-Internet is an important tool for Lion Guardians in regards to communicating with international partners and performing research work.
-The existing internet connectivity setup included a satellite antenna, a modem, WiFi extender (Ubiquiti UniFi AP Outdoor) and solar charged batteries that powered the whole camp apart from the equipment.
+Upon arrival, we were welcomed by Dr. Leela Hazzah, the organization’s Executive Director, she explained to us the issue that had been plaguing them: for the past one year, the camp has experienced poor internet connectivity and has been on a satellite backhaul that has proved to be inefficient in terms of slow speeds and intermittent connectivity.
+Internet is an important tool for Lion Guardians when it comes to communicating with international partners and performing research work.
+The existing internet connectivity setup included a satellite antenna, modem, WiFi extender (Ubiquiti UniFi AP Outdoor), and solar charged batteries that powered the whole camp apart from the equipment.

-With the advent of 3G network in Kenya ten years ago, majority of areas in Kenya including rural towns and remote areas have access to fast mobile internet speeds.
-The Naharbala camp has four Safaricom cell towers surrounding it and include: Kinama, Imbirkana, Lengsime and Amboseli Serena.
-The availability of adequate mobile network infrastructure provided BRCK an opportunity to test out the BRCK at the camp.
+With the advent of 3G network in Kenya 10 years ago, a majority of areas in Kenya, including rural towns and remote areas, have access to fast mobile internet speeds.
+The Naharbala Camp has four Safaricom cell towers surrounding it and include Kinama, Imbirkana, Lengsime, and Amboseli Serena.
+The availability of adequate mobile network infrastructure provided BRCK with an opportunity to test out the BRCK at the camp.
 We installed the BRCK device with a GSM antenna and tested which cell tower to point to.
 The cell tower at Kinama provided the best Safaricom reception signal.
 In addition to this simple setup, we connected the existing WiFi extender to provide wide coverage across the camp.